 Find your car rental

-Greece is located in southeastern Europe Surrounded by three seas: the Ionian Sea in the west, the Mediterranean Sea in the south, and the Aegean Sea in the east.
-The Greek archipelago occupies 7,500 km of the country's 16,000 km of coastline and offers a varied landscape with sandy and pebble beaches, sheltered bays and bays, coastal caves with rugged rocks and dark sand, which is typical of volcanic soil and coastal wetlands.
+Greece is located in southeastern Europe, Surrounded by three seas: the Ionian Sea in the west, the Mediterranean Sea in the south, and the Aegean Sea in the east.
+The Greek archipelago occupies 7,500 km of the country's 16,000 km of coastline.
+It offers a varied landscape with sandy and pebble beaches, sheltered bays and bays, and coastal caves with rugged rocks and dark sand, typical of volcanic soil and coastal wetlands.
 Greece enjoys one of the warmest climates in Europe.
 April, May, September and October are ideal times to visit.
 The south of Greece can be up to four degrees warmer than the north.
 Greece has a Mediterranean climate with lots of sun, mild temperatures, and limited rainfall.
 Due to the geographical location of the country, its rugged relief and its distribution between the continent and the sea,

-Find the best car hire deal for you and your family here
+Find the best car hire deal for you and your family.

-By comparing prices with all major companies we can provide you with only the best offers.
-With our selected partners you will not only find great deals but also brands that provide excellent customer service and quality cars.
+We can provide you with only the best offers by comparing prices with all major companies.
+With our selected partners, you will find great deals and brands that provide excellent customer service and quality cars.
 Find a wide range of deals for economy, compact and luxury cars in Greece through our booking engine.
 You can compare cheap prices in simple steps.
 No hidden fees and 24/7 customer support.
-Car hire with Unlimited Mileage, Theft Protection, and CDW insurance is included in the prices.
+The prices include car hire with Unlimited Mileage, Theft Protection, and CDW insurance.

 What to keep in mind when booking a car in Greece

 Looking for a car for leisure or business?
-With our search engine you can find low prices for all categories from economy to luxury, mini-vans to SUVs so you will be able to find the car that suits your trip.
-In the search engine at the top, you can enter the pick-up and drop-off locations in the country whether you are looking for a one-way trip or rent a car at an airport location.
-You will find low prices in the search engine with no hidden fees, filter your preferred transmission type.
-Book online and let us help you with our customer support team by phone, email, or on Live Chat.
+With our search engine, you can find low prices for all categories, from economy to luxury, mini-vans to SUVs, so you can find the car that suits your trip.
+In the search engine at the top, you can enter the pick-up and drop-off locations in the country, whether you are looking for a one-way trip or renting a car at an airport location.
+You will find low prices in the search engine with no hidden fees and filter your preferred transmission type.
+Book online and let us help you with our customer support team by phone, email, or Live Chat.

 Best ways to travel to Greece?

 There can be many ways to travel to Greece and the Greek Islands.
-Many airlines fly to Greece including their main airlines Olympic Air and Aegean Airlines as well as Ryanair, Lufthansa, KLM, British Airways, Aeroflot, and many more.
+Many airlines fly to Greece, including their main airlines, Olympic Air and Aegean Airlines, Ryanair, Lufthansa, KLM, British Airways, Aeroflot, and many more.
 Flights will be cheaper in the off-season and peak from June to August.
-It is also possible to cross border by driving from Albania, North Macedonia, Bulgaria, and Turkey.
-Travelling to Greece by Ferry and cruise ships is also an option.
+It is also possible to cross borders by driving from Albania, North Macedonia, Bulgaria, and Turkey.
+Travelling to Greece by Ferry and cruise ship is also an option.

 Why hire a car in Greece?

 Driving by car means you are independent and free to explore all the beautiful and hidden places in Greece.
-You can get a car at Athens Airport; rent a car in Thessaloniki, Corfu, Crete, or many other attractive places in Greece that all have airports in the near distance.
-With Orbit, you will be able to get a car in Greece or anywhere in the world.
-With very low margins, we make your trip even better.
+You can get a car at Athens Airport; rent a car in Thessaloniki, Corfu, Crete, or many other attractive places in Greece that all have airports within the distance.
+With Orbit, you can get a car in Greece or anywhere.
 Book a vehicle for your next trip from our site.
 We offer great deals and transparent prices with no hidden extras.
 On our easy-to-use website, you can choose the right vehicle for your trip to the Hellenic republic.

 When finding offers through Orbit and its top brands, you can pick up the car at one location in Greece and return to another location.
-One-way fees may apply, and they are included in Orbit Car Hire deals when searching for a one-way trip.
-Our car rental companies in Greece do not offer to return the car in another country, however, you can find domestic one-way rental options.
+One-way fees may apply, which are included in Orbit Car Hire deals when searching for a one-way trip.
+Our car rental companies in Greece do not offer to return the car to another country.
+However, you can find domestic one-way rental options.

-Although there are many places to discover, the following list of Greek islands will probably help you decide which of these places is ideal for you.
+Although there are many places to discover, the following list of Greek islands will probably help you decide which places are ideal.